-After the vice president-admissions has approved the passing score the data is verified and released to the CAS Office to update each candidate's record.
+After the vice president-admissions and a representative from the Canadian Institute of Actuaries (except for Exam 6-US) have approved the passing score the data is verified and released to the CAS Office to update each candidate's record.
 A link to the web page with passing candidate numbers, which will reside at a randomly generated web address, will be sent via e-mail to the candidates who sat for the exam for which results are available.
 Lastly, grade reports will be sent to candidates.